laca-is/MASPY/README.md

   - Introduce Machine Learning in Agent Reasoning

 Done:
+  - All types of messages acts implemented
+  - Plan decorator for simpler e explicit programming
   - Connections and Utilizations of Env and Channels Remade
   - Version 1.0 of the Reasoning Cycle
   - Beliefs, Objectives and Plans Managment Made Simpler